kkovary/ihcExplorer/README.md

 # Initial Feature Goals
 - Choose column with conditions from dropdown menu
 - Create histograms using conditions to describe color and x and or y facets
+- Import segmented images, choose which ones to include/exclude

 # Secondary Feature Goals
 - Make bar plots of mean abundances between replicates with standard deviation error bars